Saturday, March 4, 2 – 4 PM, Alameda High Media Center

 $125 – covers the student and one parent/guardian. $35 additional fee for an additional parent/guardian. $15 materials fee is additional.
 It is not necessary to attend the Feb.
 1 presentation to participate in the workshop.

-Registration opens Jan.
-12th.
-Click on the blue Enrichment button on the left to sign up on January 12.
+Registration is open!
+Click on the blue Enrichment button on the left to sign up.
 Space is limited.

 Click here for a workshop flyer.